Login with Patreon

 “I’ll behave,” Juno promised lightly, even though the words burned on her tongue.

 It sounded like an acknowledgement of her defeat.
 But perhaps it was, how else would she call being captured and taken by the enemy she loathed?
-She had no choice but to behave for now.

 “Good girl,” Bellatrix crooned, her eyes lighting up with glee.
 “You take after your mother, don’t you?
-A Heart Rending Curse and Rupturing Curse without hesitation.
+A Heart-Rending Curse and Rupturing Curse without hesitation.
 Grimsby perished on the spot, and Johnny the Ruckus has returned headless.
 You didn’t even hold back, darling.”

 Juno scoffed.
 “Why would I?
 They tried to attack me.”